CantC0unt/dcokerized_self_hosting/jellyfin/README.md

 ### Install Directory

 The install can be done in any directory, I am going to use a new directory in home for convenience.
-If you choose to install somewhere else, dont forget to make the change the install directory in the other commands.
+If you choose to install somewhere else, dont forget to make the change for the install directory in the other commands.

 ```bash
 mkdir ~/dockerized_jellyfin